fxamacker/cbor/README.md

 ## Fuzzing and Code Coverage

-__Over 145 unit tests (plus many more subtests)__ must pass before tagging a release.
+__Over 375 tests__ must pass before tagging a release.
 They include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and over 87 tests with malformed data based on RFC 7049bis.

 __Code coverage__ must not fall below 95% when tagging a release.
-Code coverage is 97.8% (`go test -cover`) for cbor v1.3 which is among the highest for libraries (in Go) of this type.
+Code coverage is 97.8% (`go test -cover`) for cbor v1.4 which is among the highest for libraries (in Go) of this type.

 __Coverage-guided fuzzing__ must pass 250+ million execs before tagging a release.
 E.g. v1.3.2 was tagged when it reached 364.9 million execs and continued fuzzing (4+ billion execs) with [fxamacker/cbor-fuzz](https://github.com/fxamacker/cbor-fuzz).
 Default corpus has: